tomcritchlow/book/_chapters/weak-ties-strong-intros.md

 og: https://tomcritchlow.com/images/weak-ties-og.png
 ---

 The biggest challenge independent consultants face is generating new clients.
+And the biggest misconception is that you can find clients directly.

+It's understandable - the stress and anxiety of generating clients makes us try and reach for them directly.
+But this is like reaching for happiness directly - "Eleanor Roosevelt said, happiness is a byproduct of a life well lived.

-When you sit down and analyze your lead flow it’s hard to draw meaningful conclusions - there aren’t that many leads to begin with so you’ve got a small sample size - and many leads appear to land in your lap “out of thin air” with no obvious way to trace back the source...
+Instead we need to recognize that most of your leads are going to come through humans.
+But this can be frustrating to realize - when you sit down and analyze your lead flow it’s hard to draw meaningful conclusions - there aren’t that many leads to begin with so you’ve got a small sample size - and many leads appear to land in your lap “out of thin air” with no obvious way to trace back the source...

 So how do you generate more leads?
 In particular - how do you find good leads that are warm and primed for strategic work.
-In my previous post, [Strange Attraction](https://tomcritchlow.com/2019/03/12/strange-attraction/), I talked about the power of your network and why warm leads for strategic work is important:

->It’s important for **leads to be warm** - because it’s hard to convince someone to spend $20k / month on a consulting contract without them already thinking they might spend money on consulting (and having some kind of budget earmarked!)
->
->It’s important for **leads to be primed for long term strategic work** - because you want large enough problems that the senior leadership of the business is talking to you (this helps you get paid well and helps you have a bigger impact) and you want retained work that lasts.

-Building a resilient and strong network around you is obviously important but in this post I’m going to argue that weak ties are often at work behind the scenes - and that weak ties are where opportunity scales beyond your immediate close network.
+Building a resilient and strong network around you is obviously important but in this chapter I’m going to argue that weak ties are often at work behind the scenes - and that weak ties are where opportunity scales beyond your immediate close network.
+Seeking new clients through nurturing your networks.

 This works because of two key ideas: